 About the Journal

 JIL is an international, peer-reviewed journal that aims to investigate information literacy in all its forms to address the interests of diverse IL communities of practice.
 To this end it publishes articles from both established and new authors in this field - both internationally renowned authors and library professionals who teach or undertake research into information literacy.
 JIL welcomes contributions that push the boundaries of IL beyond the educational setting and examine this phenomenon as a continuum between those involved in its development and delivery and those benefiting from its provision.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The journal is published under the Diamond/Platinum Open Access model, because the CILIP Information Literacy Group believes that knowledge should be shared.
 It is therefore free and requires no subscription.
 In addition authors are not required to pay a fee to be published in JIL.

-The Journal of Information Literacy is published twice a year.
+The Journal of Information Literacy is published twice a year in December and June.
 Additional special themed issues are also possible and the editor welcomes suggestions.

 JIL is indexed in: